About Me

 I also wrote The Illustrated AWS Cloud, a visual guide to learning fundamental concepts of cloud computing with AWS.
 Learn more at The Illustrated AWS Cloud website.

-In 2018 I founded what became an international nonprofit organization, Front-End Foxes, Inc. Our mission was to educate women worldwide in front-end web and mobile technologies.
+In 2018 I founded what became an international nonprofit organization, Vue Vixens, Inc, which I rebranded to Front-End Foxes, Inc. to welcome more front-end technologies and communities.
+Our mission was to educate women worldwide in front-end web and mobile technologies.
 During the pandemic we pivoted to become a free bootcamp for women.
 I'm very proud of what we accomplished over five years.

 My resume can be found here.
 Find me on social media using the icons below.